natmegsweden/documentation/README.md

 **Through Pull Requests**

 If you have edits or new content to add, fork the repository, make your changes, and submit a pull request for review.
 It’s good practice to:
-- Request at least one reviewer from the main collaborators of the CIR repository.
+- Request at least one reviewer from the main contributors of the CIR repository.
 - Assign the pull request to yourself and/or others who need to work on it.

 **Through Issues**